About this site

 1. Offering or improving services: WSM supports the partners in initiatives for groups of vulnerable workers, who are the beneficiaries of this program.
 Activities: education and training, legal advice, training and skills, awareness and campaigning, study and research, policy research with legislative proposals.

-2. Advocacy: WSM supports the partner organisation to advocate jointly to improve social protection rights.
+2. Advocacy: WSM facilitates the partner organisations to advocate jointly to improve social protection rights.
 Networks from each county determine their priorities and relevant stakeholders: Nepal on contributory and non-contributory social security, India on social security for three sectors of the informal workers, Bangladesh on better access to Social Protection.

-3. Capacity strengthening: five areas are targeted: networking, gender, thematic expertise, advocacy and organisational strengthening.
-A steering committee, composed out of one representative per country, guides the WSM program.
-Lastly, sharing of good practices and internationalisation is also stimulated through look and learn exchanges.
+3. Capacity strengthening: sharing of good practices and internationalisation are stimulated through look and learn exchanges.

-As crosscutting issues, partners and networks focus on young workers, gender equality and the environment.
+As crosscutting issues, partners and networks focus on young workers, gender equality and the environment, which has strong elements of climate justice, adaptive social protection and just transition.

 Where